password123456/window_eventlog_parse/README.md

  - <a href="https://github.com/password123456/window_eventlog_parse/tree/master/setup">Setup and Get LogParser</a>
  - <a href="https://github.com/password123456/window_eventlog_parse/tree/master/logparse">Eventlog Analyze using LogParser</a>
  - Microsoft sysmon
- - eventlog parse using splunk
+ - <a href="https://github.com/password123456/window_eventlog_parse/tree/master/splunk">Eventlog parse using splunk</a>
  - what is the next?

 ## License & Code of Conduct